Vassili-g/build_utils/readme.md

 This project aims to simplify it and allows me to easily add update/improvements to all of my projects at once.

+Since `python2` is not EOL, the default for building libraries for it is set to `False`.
+See example below, but set `BuildCommand.py2 = True` to enable `python2` building.

 ## Install

 Most systems come with `python2` installed, but if you plan on doing